Ksumit1109/Ksumit1109/README.md

 - 📫 How to reach me **ksumit1109@gmail.com**

-- ⚡ Fun fact **⚡ Fun fact 🎉 Did you know that the first computer programmer was a woman?
+- ⚡ Fun fact **Did you know that the first computer programmer was a woman?
 Ada Lovelace, an English mathematician, is widely regarded as the first person to write a program for Charles Babbage's Analytical Engine in the mid-1800s.
 Her contributions to computer science laid the foundation for the digital age we live in today... 💻🚀**

 <h3 align="left">Connect with me:</h3>
 <p align="left">